 Draft Objectives Draft Targets Draft Indicators Data Sources, Responsibility and Frequency (subject to available resources) Biodiversity (Flora & Fauna) (B) (B_1) Preserve, protect, maintain and where appropriate, restore the terrestrial, aquatic and soil biodiversity, of international, EU and nationally designated sites, protected species and habitats.
 Preparation and implementation of a Green Infrastructure strategy for the county.
 Number of actions implemented in the SDCC Green Infrastructure strategy.
 Number of actions implemented in the SDCC Biodiversity Action Plan.
 Number of actions implemented in the SDCC Pollinator Plan.
-National Biodiversity and Pollinator Plans, SDCC Biodiversity and Pollinator Plans.
-All Ireland Pollinator Plan, Gl monitoring including 'greening factor'.
+Number of spatial plans that have National Biodiversity and Pollinator Plans, SDCC Biodiversity and Pollinator Plans.
+All Ireland Pollinator Plan, GI monitoring including 'greening factor'.
 Planning Data (APAS) reviews.
 (B_2) Ensure no adverse effects on the integrity of any European site, regarding its qualifying interests, associated conservation status, structure and function.
 Preparation and implementation of actions in the SDCC Biodiversity Action Plan.
 Implementation of actions in the SDCC Pollinator Plan.
-That biodiversity is integrated into all decision making across the Plan.
+That biodiversity is integrated into all Number of spatial plans that have included ecosystem services content, mapping and policy to protect ecosystem services when their relevant plans are either revised or drafted.
+The findings from SEA and AA (as Internal monitoring of preparation of local land use plans.
+Internal monitoring of likely significant environmental effects of grants of permission (grant by grant).
+Department of Culture, Heritage and the Gaeltacht report of the (B_3) Maintain and where appropriate, enhance the biodiversity value of local designated and non-designated ecological and heritage areas, which function as stepping stones for migration, dispersal and genetic exchange of wild species. decision making across the Plan.
 Submission of Screening Report or Natura Impact Statement for proposed developments with planning applications in / and / or near European Sites.
 No loss of protected habitats and species during the lifetime of the Plan.
-Prevent the introduction or spread of invasive or alien species.
-Number of spatial plans that have included ecosystem services content, mapping and policy to protect ecosystem services when their relevant plans are either revised or drafted.
-The findings from SEA and AA (as Internal monitoring of preparation of local land use plans.
-Internal monitoring of likely significate environmental effects of grants of permission (grant by grant).
-Department of Culture, Heritage and the Gaeltacht report of the local land of (B_3) Maintain and where appropriate, enhance the biodiversity value of local designated and non-designated ecological and heritage areas, which function as stepping stones for migration, dispersal and genetic exchange of wild species. relevant) for policies, plans, programmes etc. Designation of additional areas due to biodiversity and / or geological value.
+Prevent the introduction or spread of invasive or alien species. relevant) for policies, plans, programmes etc. Designation of additional areas due to biodiversity and / or geological value.
 Number / percentage of developments in / near Natura 2000 network.
 Percentage of unique habitats and implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years).
 Department of Culture, Heritage and the Gaeltacht National Monitoring Report for the Birds Directive under Article 12 (every 3 years).
 Consultations and referrals to the (B_4) Enhance biodiversity in line with the National Biodiversity Strategy and its targets. species lost in designated sites through trending of annual surveys.
 Number, type and location of invasive species identified.
 NPWS other relevant prescribed bodies.